 Deluge T2 is an effort to port Deluge 2.0 from TinyOS 1 to TinyOS 2.
-Since the code from Deluge 2.0 is reused as much as possible, the behavior and the usage of Deluge T2 should be similar to Deluge 2.0.
-Having said that, it would be helpful to read the Deluge 2.0 manual and related documentations.
+Although the code from Deluge 2.0 is reused as much as possible, the behavior and the usage of Deluge T2 are not entirely identical to Deluge 2.0.
+Having said that, it would still be helpful to read the Deluge 2.0 manual and related documentations.